wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.0.2 =
+* Fixed bug causing some users to not have a URL in Twitter
+* Fixed bug causing some users to have interpreted HTML characters in Twitter
+* Fixed bug preventing users from the ability to "exclude" an individual post from posting to their social network(s)

 = 2.0.1 =
 * Fixed Javascript bug causing ReTweet/RePublish/ReShare/ReFeed buttons to include slashes to escape characters.
 * Modified URL Shortener scripts, some people seem to be having trouble with the new URL shortener functionality.